Calyxium/Calyxium/README.md

 - [License](#license)

 ## Installation
-To install plutonium, follow these steps:
+To install Calyxium, follow these steps:

 1. Ensure you have Go installed on your system.
 You can download it from [here](https://go.dev/dl)

-2. Clone the Plutonium repository:
+2. Clone the Calyxium repository:
-`git clone git@github.com:plutonium-lang/Plutonium.git
+`git clone git@github.com:Calyxium/Calyxium.git
 `

 3. Navigate to the cloned directory:
-`cd plutonium`
+`cd Calyxium`

 4. Build the project:
 `go build`